realnnpg/Glazed/README.md

 **Glazed** is a free Meteor Client addon designed specifically for the **DonutSMP** server.
 I made this to automate the boring and repetitive tasks I kept doing in-game and to give others access to high-quality tools **without paying**.
 I've seen many paid clients that do less than this one — this is my free alternative.

-If this helped you, I’d really appreciate a donation to keep it going and improving! ❤️

 ---